If you want to stay top of mind with your customers, sending out email newsletters is a great way to do so.

 It’s Good to Belong

 Should You Use Email Newsletter Templates?

 It usually doesn’t make sense to use just one newsletter template if you send out different types of newsletters, as you’ll want to make them recognizable for your audience.
 It is, however, a good idea to create a few newsletter templates per type of newsletter you send out.
 This will help you save time and also makes it easier to A/B test your email newsletter design and copy.

 If you’ve made it to this part of the article, you’re probably on newsletter overload and may be feeling overwhelmed.
 With the help of MailCharts, you can research specific industries and see what types of newsletters your competition is sending.

-Our industry pages are split out into 13 categories: Accessories, Apparel, Arts & Entertainment, Food & Drink, Footwear, Sports & Activities, Home, Beauty & Personal Care, Travel & Tourism, Gifts, Health & Fitness, Pet Care & Supplies, and Baby.
-From there, users can dive into specific brands and examples.
+Our industry emails are split out into 13 categories: Accessories, Apparel, Arts & Entertainment, Food & Drink, Footwear, Sports & Activities, Home, Beauty & Personal Care, Travel & Tourism, Gifts, Health & Fitness, Pet Care & Supplies, and Baby.
+From there, users can dive into specific brands and email newsletter examples for further inspiration.
 On individual brand pages, you’ll find the most recent emails from companies and if you upgrade to a pro plan, you can experience full email journeys.

 MailCharts has curated email campaigns from 100s of brands.
 Sign up for a free account to view more newsletter examples.